HCII Teacher Dashboard

 What are ways to construct an exploratory design interview?

-A cognitive tutor is unique in that it learns and adapts to what students know, moving students at their own pace and identifying different misconceptions they might have.
-This presents a unique challenge to teachers for planning their lectures and activities, as they must teach students who may be at vastly different places in the curriculum.
-As students must enter in every step they take, the tutor can provide powerful information on where a student may have a misconception or whether or not a student has truly mastered a subject.
+A cognitive tutor is unique in that it learns and adapts to student performance, moving students at their own pace and identifying their different misconceptions.
+This presents a difficult challenge to teachers for planning their lectures and activities, as they must teach students who may be at vastly different places in the curriculum.

 "Skill or Mastery" is defined as the probability that a student will correctly answer a question on a topic if tested on it, however, a threshold for the percentage of mastery implies mastery to be an predetermined binary measure.